socialcast/crusher/README.markdown

 # Eventmachine dependency

-Crusher currently requires a non-standard version of the eventmachine gem.
-See http://github.com/socialcast/eventmachine for now.
+Crusher currently requires a non-standard version of the eventmachine gem, as it depends on features which are not currently available in http://github.com/eventmachine/eventmachine

+A pull request has been submitted: https://github.com/eventmachine/eventmachine/pull/173

+In the meantime, check out "crusher-eventmachine" here: http://github.com/socialcast/eventmachine